 This easy marinara sauce recipe is a staple in my kitchen, and I hope it becomes a go-to recipe for you too!
 There are so many uses for it and as an added plus, my kids love it!

 I get that it’s really convenient to grab a jar of marinara sauce from the grocery store.
-That being said, I find that so many store bought marinara sauces aren’t all that flavorful.
+That being said, I find that so many store-bought red sauces aren’t all that flavorful.
 Most lack that rich, bold taste and many also contain ingredients like vegetable oil, sugar, preservatives and tons of salt.
-This marinara sauce recipe tastes so much better than the store bought kind, that it’s really worth it to take the extra time and make it at home.
+This one tastes so much better; it’s worth it to take the extra time and make it at home.

 • Olive oil.
 A little bit of fat goes a long way in this sauce.

 • Garlic.
-I love the delicious garlic flavor in this sauce.
+We love a delicious garlic flavor in our sauce!
 You can use finely minced or pressed garlic.
 And I highly recommend using fresh garlic, rather than the jarred kind.

 • Tomato paste.
-This will give the sauce a lovely thickness and rich flavor.
+Adds thickness and rich flavor.

 • Red wine.
-Totally optional, but red wine gives marinara sauce a more complex depth of flavor.
+Totally optional, but red wine gives sauces a more complex depth of flavor.
 If you don’t want to use red wine, you can use water or vegetable broth instead.

 • Crushed tomatoes.
-It’s important to use high-quality tomatoes for the best flavor.
-I like San Marzano tomatoes – they are a bit sweeter and less acidic than other tomato varieties.
+It’s important to use high-quality canned tomatoes for the best flavor.
+We like San Marzano tomatoes.
+They are a bit sweeter and less acidic than other tomato varieties.

 2. Add all other ingredients.
-Add the red wine and cook for an additional minute.
-Next, add tomatoes, salt and pepper; stir to combine.
+Stir in the red wine and cook for an additional minute.
+Next, pour in the crushed tomatoes (without draining), salt and pepper; stir to combine.

 3. Simmer.
-Bring the sauce to a boil, stirring frequently.
+Bring to a boil, stirring frequently.
 Reduce heat to low; gently boil, stirring occasionally for at least 1 hour to really let the flavors develop.

 4. Taste.
 Give the sauce a taste and season, if needed, with additional salt and pepper.